 - (1) The client is making progress, but has not yet achieved the goals articulated in the individualized treatment plan.
-Continued treatment at the present level of care is assessed as necessary to permit the client to continue to work toward his or her treatment goals; or - (2) The client is not yet making progress, but has the capacity to resolve his or her problems.
-He or she is actively working toward the goals articulated in the individualized treatment plan.
-Continued treatment at the present level of care is assessed as necessary to permit the client to continue to work toward his or her treatment goals; or - (3) New problems have been identified that are appropriately treated at the present level of care.
-The new problem or priority requires services, the frequency and intensity of which can only safely be delivered by continued stay in the current level of care.
-The level of care in which the client is receiving treatment is therefore, the least intensive level at which the client's new problems can be addressed effectively.
+Continued treatment at the present level of care-is must be assessed, as necessary, to permit the client to continue to work working toward his or her treatment goals; or - (2) The client is not yet making progress, but has the capacity to resolve his or her problems.
+He or she The client is actively working toward the goals articulated in the individualized treatment plan.
+Continued treatment at the present level of care-is must be assessed, as necessary, to permit the client to continue to work working toward his or her treatment goals; or - (3) New-problems have been identified problem or priority that are is appropriately treated at the present level of care, has been identified.
+The new problem or priority requires services, the frequency and intensity of which can only safely be delivered by continued continuing to stay in at the current level of care.
+The client's level of care in which the client is receiving treatment is therefore, must be the least intensive level at which the client's new problems problem or priority can be addressed effectively.

-The individualized plan of action to address the reasons for retaining the individual in the present level of care shall be documented every:
+The individualized plan of action to address the reasons for retaining the individual in at the present level of care shall must be documented every:

-- (a) Two calendar days for:
+(a) Two calendar days for:

-- (i) Clinically-managed residential detoxification;
+- (i) Clinically-managed clinically-managed, residential detoxification;

-- (b) 14 calendar days for:
+- (b) 14 Fourteen calendar days for:

 - (i) Early intervention services;

 - (ii) Intensive outpatient services;

 - (iii) Day treatment services; and

-- (iv) Medically monitored intensive inpatient treatment; and
+- (iv) Medically monitored, intensive inpatient treatment; and

-- (c) 30 calendar days for:
+- (c) 30 Thirty calendar days for:

-- (i) Outpatient treatment program; and
+- (i) Outpatient treatment programs; and

-- (ii) Clinically-managed low-intensity residential treatment.
+- (ii) Clinically-managed, low-intensity residential treatment.

 67:61:07:08.
 Progress notes.
-All programs, except prevention programs, shall record and maintain a minimum of one progress note weekly, when services are provided.
-Progress notes are included in the client's file and substantiate all services provided.
-Individual progress notes must document counseling sessions with the client, summarize significant events occurring, and reflect goals and problems relevant during the session and any progress in achieving those goals and addressing the problems.
-Progress notes must include attention to any co-occurring disorder as they relate to the client's substance use disorder.
+All programs, except prevention programs, shall record and maintain a minimum of one progress note weekly, when services are provided At least one progress note must be recorded in a client's file each week when services are provided for all programs, except for prevention programs.

+Progress notes-are must be included in the client's file and substantiate all services provided.
+Individual progress Progress notes must document counseling sessions with the client, summarize significant events occurring, and reflect goals and problems relevant during the session, and reflect any progress in achieving those goals and addressing the problems.
+Progress notes must include attention to any co-occurring disorder, as they relate it relates to the client's substance use disorder.

 A progress note must be included in the file for each billable service provided.

 Progress notes must include the following for the services to be billed:

-- (1) Information identifying the client receiving the services, including the client's name and unique identification number; - (2) The date, location, time met, units of service of the counseling session, and the duration of the session; - (3) The service activity code or title describing the service code or both; - (4) A brief assessment of the client's functioning; - (5) A description of what occurred during the session, including the specific action taken or plan developed to address unresolved issues for the purpose of achieving identified treatment goals or objectives; - (6) A brief description of what the client and provider plan to work on during the next session, including work that may occur between sessions, if applicable; and - (7) The signature and credentials of the staff providing the service.
+- (1) Information identifying the client receiving the services, including the client's name and unique identification number; - (2) The date, location, time met, units of service of the counseling session, and the duration of the session; - (3) The service activity code or the title describing the service code, or both; - (4) A brief assessment of the client's functioning; - (5) A description of what occurred during the session, including the specific action taken or plan developed to address unresolved issues for the purpose of achieving identified treatment goals or objectives; - (6) A brief description of what the client and the provider plan to work on during the next session, including and work that may occur between sessions, if applicable; and

+(7) The signature and credentials of the staff providing the service.